AVOD Services Market To Hit $71.16 Billion, At A CAGR 14.2% By 2030,Ysherent Market Insights

 (MENAFN- GlobeNewsWire - Nasdaq) Burlingame, Sept.
-20, 2023 (GLOBE NEWSWIRE) -- According to Coherent Market Insights, global refurbished electronics market is estimated to be valued at US$ 48.29 billion in 2023 and is expected to exhibit a CAGR of 10 % during the forecast period (2023-2030).
-Refurbished electronics are device that are previously owned and have undergone an inspection, repair, and testing procedure.
-It ensures their manufacturer standards and efficiency.
-These devices may have consisted cosmetic imperfections or minor defects, which are corrected in the refurbishing process.
-These products are sold at lower costs compared to brand-new items, which makes them a cost-effective choice for consumers, while it still offers reliable performance and a restricted warranty.
+20, 2023 (GLOBE NEWSWIRE) -- According to Coherent Market Insights, global AVOD services market is estimated to be valued at US$ 28.09 billion in 2023 and is expected to exhibit a CAGR of 14.2 % during the forecast period (2023-2030).
+Advertising-based Video On Demand or AVOD services provide free content to viewers, which is supported by advertisements.
+It allows users to access different movies, videos, and TV shows without a subscription fee.
+However, they have to watch ads during playback.
+AVOD platforms help generate revenue from advertisers, which allows them to offer content for free to their audience.
+YouTube is a popular example of AVOD services.

 Market Drivers :

-Reputable refurbishment processes comprise testing, repairing, and quality assurance of devices in order to cater consumer expectations.
-This further offers products that are restored into a like-new condition.
-It ensures that consumers can rely on the performance and quality of refurbished electronics.
-Trusted refurbishers offer warranties to boost confidence of consumer in the reliability of refurbished products.
+There is a shift in allocation of budgets among advertisers from conventional media to digital platforms, which also includes AVOD services.
+These platforms provide capabilities of targeted advertising, which allows brands to reach particular audiences depending on their demographics, interest, and online behavior.
+Such personalized approaches toward advertising can enhance the efficiency of campaigns and can increase adoption of AVOD models.

-Read full market research report, "Refurbished Electronics Market, By Product Category, By Consumer Type, By Condition, By Distribution Channel, By End Use, By Price Range, By Technological Generation, By Warranty and Support, By Refurbishment Process, By Usage Intent, By Sustainability Focus, And By Region, Market Size & Share Analysis - Growth Trends & Forecasts, 2023-2030 ", published by Coherent Market Insights.
+Read full market research report, "AVOD Services Market, By Content Type, By Platform Type, By Demographics, By Genre, By Device, By Advertising Format, By Language, By Revenue Model, And By Geography, Market Size & Share Analysis - Growth Trends & Forecasts, 2023-2030 ", published by Coherent Market Insights .

 | Report Attribute